fordsfords/safe_atoi/README.md

 ## Introduction

-This C file is only intended to deliver a macro that I use a fair amount: SAFE_ATOI.
+This C include file is only intended to deliver a macro that I use a fair amount: SAFE_ATOI.

 See [strtol preferred over atoi](https://blog.geeky-boy.com/2014/04/strtoul-preferred-over-atoi.html)